Alejjaandro/ecommerce-MERN/README.md

 Node.js is a JavaScript runtime that allows you to run JavaScript on your server. npm (Node Package Manager) is a tool that will allow you to install libraries (like Express.js and React.js) that your project depends on.

-- Download and install Node.js from the official website. npm is included with Node.js.
+- Download and install [Node.js](https://nodejs.org/es) from the official website. npm is included with Node.js.
-- Verify the installation by running node -v and npm -v in your terminal.
+- Verify the installation by running `node -v` and `npm -v` in your terminal.
 You should see the installed versions of Node.js and npm.

 ### 2. Express.js

 Express.js is a web application framework for Node.js.
 It simplifies the process of building web applications.

-- You can install Express.js in your project by running npm install express in your project directory.
+- You can install [Express.js](https://expressjs.com/) in your project by running `npm install express` in your project directory.

-## 3. React.js
+### 3. React.js

-React.js is a JavaScript library for building user interfaces.
+[React.js](https://es.react.dev/) is a JavaScript library for building user interfaces.

-- You can create a new React.js application by running npx create-react-app your-app-name in your terminal.
-Replace your-app-name with the name you want to give to your application.
+- You can create a new React.js application by running `npx create-react-app your-app-name` in your terminal.
+Replace "your-app-name" with the name you want to give to your application.
-- Navigate into your new project directory with cd your-app-name.
+- Navigate into your new project directory with `cd your-app-name`.

 ### 4. MongoDB and MongoDB Compass

 1. MongoDB is a NoSQL database.
 You can use it to store your application's data.

-   - Download and install MongoDB from the official website.
+   - Download and install [MongoDB](https://www.mongodb.com/es) from the official website.
    - Follow the instructions in the MongoDB installation wizard.

-2. MongoDB Compass is a graphical user interface for MongoDB.
+2. [MongoDB Compass](https://www.mongodb.com/products/tools/compass) is a graphical user interface for MongoDB.
 It allows you to visually explore your data, run ad-hoc queries, interact with your data with full CRUD functionality, and view real-time server statistics.

 Here's how you can install MongoDB Compass: